I thought I would start by explaining (in a nutshell), what an ND filter actually is, and then go from there.

 This filter will give your images a 'mist' effect - almost a glow.
 Think ethereal.

 As you can see, you're getting all of the perks of the regular version - plus mist.
-Once thing that's not really mentioned - 'click' locking stops.
+However, one thing that's not really mentioned - 'click' locking stops.

-That's right, this is the only filter on this list that has everything that would make a filter great.
-Hard stopping ring, forward and backward.
-'Click' activated stops so you know when you're perfectly dialed in - and premium materials and glass.
+That's right; this is the only filter on this list with everything that would make a filter great—hard stopping ring, forward and backward.
+'Click' activated stops, so you know when you're perfectly dialed in - and premium materials and glass.

 The con(s) are pretty much the same...

-This is one of the best variable nd filter with mist, on the market.
-Don't hesitate if this is something you're on the fence about, but can afford.
+This is one of the best variable nd filters with mist on the market.
+Don't hesitate if this is something you're on the fence about but can afford.

 This is quite common, believe it or not.

 You'll want to check the thread size of your lens to get the correct thread size.
-Check this article here to learn how to check your thread size, if you don't know how to already.
+Check this article to learn how to check your thread size if you don't know how to already.